 REFLECT: What ideas about assessing wellness, readiness to change, or the Gift of Perspective resonated with me the most?
 Why?

-APPLY: What are some practical implication s for integrating these ideas into health ministries a my church?
+APPLY: What are some practical implications for integrating these ideas into health ministries at my church?
 What might need to change?
-INSPIRE: How has God been speaking to my heart during this session?

 ACTION STEP: What could I do next to act on these insights?
 When will I do it?